pldiiw/1arc/doc/design/cli.md

 #### Load suboptions

- * `-b` or `--binary` - Used to indicate that the source file specified is in binary foramt, and that it needs to be converted into the right format before loading it inside the engine.
+ * `-b` or `--binary` - Used to indicate that the source file specified is in binary format, and that it needs to be converted into the right format before loading it inside the engine.
  * `-d` or `--dry-run` - Do everything the `load` does but does not dump the generated engine state at the end.
 It can help see if the source code given